zeling595/tp/docs/UserGuide.md

 * `listRoom typ/3` will list all the suite rooms in the Room Book.

 ### Listing bookings: `listBooking`
-Lists the bookings sorted by active and inactive and within which most recent to least recent.
+Lists the bookings sorted by most recent to least recent.
+Active bookings will be listed before inactive bookings.

 Format: `listBooking`